COVID-19 Frequently Asked Questions

 The overwhelming majority of pathogens in the dental practice are blood-borne viruses (BBVs) such as Hepatitis B, HIV, Hepatitis C and vCJD.
 There are extremely robust infection control procedures for dealing with BBVs but much less robust procedures for air-borne viruses and contact viruses.
 Additions to standard infection control procedures, including the use of PPE, are therefore considered necessary during the COVID-19 pandemic and possibly beyond.

 The incubation period for COVID-19 averages 5 days and can be up to 14 days, during which time patients are thought to be infectious even though they may be asymptomatic.
-It must therefore be assumed that many people may be asymptomatic and are either carrying or incubating the virus.
+It is now known that around 30% of people who have the virus are asymptomatic, meaning that a significant number of patients attending a dental practice may be either asymptomatic or they may be carrying or incubating the virus.
 This applies equally to clinicians, team members, patients, and members of the public.
 There may also be individuals who choose to conceal their symptoms to access treatment.

 - Fever (a temperature over 37.8 degrees centigrade).